-The Graduate Dean is the chief administrative officer of The Graduate School, taking general responsibility for the development, improvement, and administration of all graduate study at The University.
-The Dean of The Graduate School serves as an admissions officer who is responsible for administering the services to graduate students and programs.
+The Vice Provost for Graduate Education is the chief administrative officer of The Graduate School, taking general responsibility for the development, improvement, and administration of all graduate study at the University.
+The Vice Provost for Graduate Education serves as admissions officer and administers services to graduate students and programs.
 All matters of policy, procedures, and graduate curriculum are developed, approved, and implemented in consultation with programs and the Graduate Studies Committee.

 Some of the activities coordinated by The Graduate School Staff:

-- Disseminate program and admission information to prospective students
+- Disseminate program and admission information to prospective student

 - Collect and process application materials submitted to The University